2dof/esp_control/README.md

   Tracking dynamic - increasing value of Tt (in relation to sampling time (Ts))introduce more lag effect (see figure C1.), for fast response keep Tf<=0.1 Ts, Incremental change of input dmv - both Tm and Tr acts as scaling factor ( ~ Tt/Tm)  for input dmv affecting output value.

+**Changing value "+/-" in dmv input **
+Because dmv input is incremental input then the bigger dmv value then faster output will be changing, constant value of input dmv will accect constant increasing of output (interating).

 MV structure parameters:
  ```python
  MVR.